oncojs/oncogrid/API.md

 * `type` - string - The type of the track data, not used by OncoGrid internally, but allows user to group behaviour for styling and the opacity function passed in for the tracks.
 * `sort` - function - The function responsible for sorting
+* `group` - string - the name of the group the track belongs to.
+* `collapsed` - bool - if true, and the track group is in the `expandableGroups` array, then the track by default will not be shown.

 ## API